slatedb/slatedb/docs/0001-manifest.md

 2. List the `wal` directory to find the next SST ID.
 3. Write an empty SST with the new `writer_epoch` to the next SST ID using CAS or object versioning.

-_NOTE: A snapshot is created in (1) to prevent the compactor from deleting `wal` SSTs until the writer has written its fencing SST.
-See [here](https://github.com/slatedb/slatedb/pull/43/files#r1594460226) for more details._
+_NOTE: A snapshot is created in (1) to prevent the compactor from deleting `wal` SSTs while the writer has written its fencing SST.
+See [here](https://github.com/slatedb/slatedb/pull/43/files#r1594460226) for details._

 _NOTE: The writer may choose to release its snapshot created in (1) after writing the fencing SST in (3), or it may periodically refresh its snapshot._